Grand Prix de Wallonie

 The Grand Prix de Wallonie is an annual road bicycle race held annually in Wallonia, Belgium.
-Since 2005, the race has been organised as a 1.1 event on the UCI Europe Tour.
+From 2005 to 2019 it was organised as a category 1.1 event on the UCI Europe Tour.
+In 2021, it joined the UCI ProSeries, after being cancelled in 2020.
 It has a profile similar to the Ardennes classics in Wallonia.
+A women's edition of the race was created in 2022, holding 1.1 status.